-Indirect reduction. ligamentotaxis
+Indirect reduction, ligamentotaxis

-STATION How is all this clinically relevant?
+How is all this clinically relevant?

-The surgical treatment of a fracture comprises three main steps that should be included in a complete preoperative plan: surgical approach, fracture reduction, and fracture fixation.
-Reducing the fracture is one of the steps in this surgical process and its difficulty is often underestimated.
-Since there are many reduction techniques and reductionaiding devices, getting to know the names and functions of instruments is important if you want to successfully reduce any kind of fracture.
-Developing a defined surgical reduction technique that respects the biological principles of fracture fixation (open, closed, or minimally invasive) is a major step in becoming an accomplished surgeon.
-Please check the back of both cards for station E for a complete set of FAQs for this station.
+The surgical treatment of a fracture comprises three main steps that ought to be included in a complete preoperative plan: surgical approach, fracture reduction, and fracture fixation.
+Reducing the fracture is one of the difficult steps in this surgical process and is often underestimated.
+Since there are many reduction techniques and reduction-aiding devices, getting to know and adding them to your surgical arsenal is important if you want to successfully reduce any kind of fracture.
+Developing a refined surgical reduction technique that respects the biological principles of fracture fixation (open, closed, or minimally invasive) is a major step in becoming an accomplished surgeon.

+Please check the back of both cards for station F for a complete set of FAQs for this station.

+Techniques of reduction

+Use of reduction clamps

+STATION

-Techniques of reduction (1) Use of reduction clamps Tasks - 1 Examine a variety of reduction clamps/ forceps, including different locking mechanisms - 2 Apply different tools at different anatomical sites Learning objectives - Identify the degrees of freedom for each clamp - Recognize difficulties in the application of the different devices - Analyze biological advantages and shortcomings of different clamps Take-home message Use proper tools according to the anatomical and technical conditions The term clamps and forceps are sometimes used interchangeably Pointed reduction clamps Pointed reduction clamp (Weber clamp)
+- 1 Examine a variety of reduction clamps/ forceps, including different locking mechanisms - 2 Apply different tools at different anatomical sites

+- Identify the degrees of freedom for each clamp - Recognize difficulties in the application of the different devices - Analyze biological advantages and shortcomings of different clamps

+Use proper tools according to the anatomical and technical conditions

+Pointed reduction clamps

+Weber clamp

+Toothed reduction clamp

+Spanier clamp

-Plate holding clamp
+Bone holding clamp